 Heat or oestrus in ruminant animals is the period when the female will accept the male and mate.
 There are signs which mark oestrus in all ruminants.
-Recognising when the female is on heat means you will know when to put her with the male or use artificial insemination.
+Recognizing when the female is on heat means you will know when to put her with the male or use artificial insemination.

 The age ruminant animals come to heat largely depends on their management.
 However, goat and sheep are supposed to come on heat normally after six months while cow should do same after a year.